#226 – The Conflict Over Residential Fire Sprinkler Requirements, Part 1

 Residential fire sprinkler requirements face relentless opposition

 Despite their effectiveness, NFPA reports that sprinklers were present in only seven percent of reported home structure fires between 2010-2014.
-The Fire Protection Research Organization estimated that only about six percent of U.S. homes were equipped with them in 2013.
+The Fire Protection Research Foundation estimated that only about six percent of U.S. homes were equipped with them in 2013.

 These statistics raise the question: If fire sprinklers are so effective at safeguarding lives and property, why aren’t they routinely installed in homes?